jweissman/orsino/playtesting.md

 # Notes from Playtesting

+## Bugs
+[ ] Effects from shrine not getting applied to characters? (maybe getting erased at Combat#setUp if configured as activeEffect but also I don't think I was even seeing it immediately on the character rec at all?)
+[ ] Hidden seems to be removed whenever the hiding creature _gets_ attacked (should be removed whenever the hiding creature itself _attacks_)
+[ ] Zero handling
+  [ ] Was seeing 0-damage attacks on elite units (maybe something to do with DR but a 0-damage attack is a miss, although we could gloss as 'graze' or something?)
+  [ ] Healing for 0 HP should be presented as a failure (not "heals for 0 damage" but "tried to heal but fails") -- thought we had repaired this but still seeing 0-amount heals
+  [ ] Magic missile that does 0 damage should be glossed as a miss I think?

+## Features
 [ ] Rest could reset status effects? (would be nice to do this _before_ persisting PCs?)
 [ ] Healing potion could cure poison status too? [maybe better to have a dedicated consumable for it though] [ ] Poisoned blade still has weird expiration message actually? ("X is no longer poisoned blade"; a bit awkward to fix since a standard message would be ideal here)